-- As soon as your scan is completed you can get dressed. - You can go to the toilet, and eat and drink normally. - If you have had an injection of x-ray dye, the cannula in your arm will be removed and we ask that you stay in the hospital for one hour after your injection.
+As soon as your scan is completed, you will be able to get dressed.
+If you have had an injection of x-ray dye, the cannula in your arm will be removed and we ask that you do not leave the hospital for one hour after the injection.
 This is to make sure you are feeling well before you go home.
+You may go to the toilet and you can eat and drink normally.